PlVasilev/Process-Automation-ASP.NET/README.md

 	8. Seller.watchdog - Api - AppHealth - **N/A (no IP)**
 	9. Seller.Shared - Library

-### You Can Access Only Client, Register on it and Send Message (Sontact Us - section in menu).
+### You Can Access Only Client, Register on it and Send Message (Contact Us - section in menu).

 ## The app is published in Google Cloud
 ![alt text](img/ProdCloud.png)